 is an $n$-dimensional unimodular lattice with the minimum norm squared $\mathrm{min}\{4, d_E /4\}$.
 Moreover, if $\mathscr{C}$ is Type II, then the lattice $A(\mathscr{C})$ is even and unimodular. \end{thm}

-\section{Locality of the Twisted Vertex Operators}
+\section{Locality Of The Twisted Vertex Operators}

-We will closely follow \cite[Section 7,8]{Dolan:1989vr} to establish the locality relation eq. \eqref{eq:locWbarWWWbar}.
-The following lemma is proved similar to the proof of eq. \eqref{eq:wL0Vw-L0}.
+We will closely follow \cite[Section 7,8]{Dolan:1989vr} to establish the locality relation \eqref{eq:locWbarWWWbar}.
+The following lemma is proved similar to the proof of \eqref{eq:wL0Vw-L0}.
 We record the proof for completness. \begin{lemma} For any untwisted state $\psi$, we have